lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

 	 - Enquiry: Centralised enquiry management.
 Assign responsible person.
 Keeps track of important notes, dates, follow up remainders.
 In built communication channel to collaborate with other teams(say Design and Finance teams)
 	 - Offer: Margin calculation based on BOM Raw Material, Labour, Operations and other overheads.
 Approval mechanism if margin falls below a threshold.
 Templated Terms and Conditions
 	 - Sales Order: Copy data from offer like price, terms and other critical data for consistency.
 Delivery schedules at item level.
 Pre-defined payment terms templates to avoid disputes.
- - Reports & Dashboards: Enquiry funnel,
+ - Reports & Dashboards: Enquiry Funnel Report, Budget forecast Report, Sales Order backlog Report.
+Enquiry and Offer
  - Email and Print formats

 ### Business Value